reidmv/deployment-repo/README.md

 * Providing a versioned, single source of truth about what deployments exist and which versions of decoupled modules have been deployed to them AND
 * Providing a way to stage and make atomic deployments involving more than one decoupled module WITH
 * A SIMPLE git workflow

+## File-based Sample

+The rest of the files in this repo represent how the mental model above might look if it were implemented as a set of flat configuration files.